WildCodeSchool/orleans-0218-labo/README.md

 *Install dependencies*
 Before you continue, you must authorize you computer to connect to your mail account.
 Connect to a gmail account and go to "google account".
 Click on "connect to google validation in two steps", click on "start", click on "next".
-Then you must authenticate yourself with your mobile phone, and write the code you will receive.
+Then you must authentificate yourself with your mobile phone, and write the code you will receive.
 Click on "next", and activate.
 You will receive a confirmation message on your mobile phone.
-You have to go back on your google account and go to connection and security and click click on "connect to google".
+You have to go back on your google account and go to connection and security and click on "connect to google".
 Click on "applications's password" (you have none yet).
 Approve the connection to the mobile phone, select "other (personnalised name)", then generate.
 The generated password must be kept for the composer installation.